elorest/cry/README.md

-# CRy
+# CRY

-Evaluated crystal code from files and command lines similar to edit in ruby pry.
+Evaluate crystal code from files and command lines similar to edit in ruby pry.

 ## Installation